cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Store paths

 The ICS-04 use the protocol paths, defined in [ICS-24](../ics-024-host-requirements/README.md), `packetCommitmentPath`, `packetRecepitPath` and `packetAcknowledgementPath`.
-These paths MUST be used as the referece locations in the provableStore to prove respectilvey the packet commitment, the receipt and the acknowledgment to the counterparty chain.
+The paths MUST be used as the referece locations in the provableStore to prove respectilvey the packet commitment, the receipt and the acknowledgment to the counterparty chain.

-Thus Constant-size commitments to packet data fields are stored under the packet sequence number:
+Thus, Constant-size commitments to packet data fields are stored under the packet sequence number:

 ```typescript
 function packetCommitmentPath(sourceId: bytes, sequence: BigEndianUint64): Path {